mavisluan/shopping-list/README.md

 # Shopping List Project

-This is a shopping list project, built with ReactJS.
+This is a shopping list project, build with ReactJS.

 # App Functionality